manodrea/manodrea.github.io/_pages/trial.md

 ---

 ## Education
-PhD University of Michigan 2016
+Masters University of Michigan 2016